GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-08-custom-junit-5-reporting.md

 It is the latter of the three I am interested in.
 It is the global variant of extension registration, meaning that it will apply to all classes.
 It uses Java's ServiceLoader mechanism.
 To create an automatic extension you need to take the following steps:

-- Create a class that extends either Extension or TestExecutionListener.
+- Create a class that extends either Extension or TestExecutionListener (there are only 2 you can extend).
 I put it in the test part of the directory tree.
 Don't forget a package name.
 - Write its FQN in a file named either org.junit.jupiter.api.Extension or org.junit.platform.launcher.TestExecutionListener.
 This file must be in src/test/resources/META-INF/services.
 - Set the junit.jupiter.extensions.autodetection.enabled configuration parameter to true.
 - Make sure to include the right dependencies in the pom.